PARISH NOTICES for the week beginning

 Mass Intentions

-Saturday 30th 6:15pm Margaret O'Donnell RIP
+Saturday 25th October 6:15pm Margaret O'Donnell RIP

-Saturday 6th 6:15pm Fr Kevin Jones RIP AN
+Saturday 1st 6:15pm Maura O'Connor RIP AN

 HOUSE BLESSING: House blessings (also known as house healings, house clearings, house cleansings and space clearing) are rites intended to protect the inhabitants of a house or apartment.
 It is also there asking God’s protection and blessing upon each member of the family.
 In Christianity, house blessing is an ancient tradition dating back to the early days, that is usually performed by a priest who sprinkles holy water and blessed salt as he walks through every room of the house, accompanied by the occupants of the house, whilst praying for the occupants.
 If you would like your home/apartment/room blessed, then please contact one of the priests and a time and date can be arranged.
 The blessing ritual takes about 20 minutes, and it is lovely if all occupants of the home are present.